 Life carried us through a lot: college, marriage, babies.
 I married my high school sweetheart.
 He proposed to me on top of Mount Marathon and we have always been an adventurous duo.
 Before kids, we biked from Portland, Oregon across the country to Portland, Maine.
 We are both slightly introverted and mild but have undercover grit like you wouldn’t believe!
 Eventually we ended up with three wonderful kids, Harper, Peter and Esme.
 David is a fierce protector and serves as a police officer and I am, well, I am Relic!

 HANNA // I met my first husband while living in Guatemala during my senior year of high school.
 He was from Canada, was adventurous as I was, and eventually followed me home to Alaska.
 We married, had beautiful babies and like, for so many people, eventually, there was heartbreak too.
-After 8 years of marriage, my husband very unexpectedly left.
-I didn’t see our split coming and it was a shock to say the least.
+After 8 years of marriage, we divorced.
 Suddenly, I was alone, with three kids, no college education, no work prospects or money.

 And then, one random night, I had a dream that I was a photographer.
 Yep, an actual dream.
 I woke up and through the black cloud of dread that hovered over me, suddenly there was this tiny sliver of light poking through.
 I ran down the stairs, called my mama, clutched the phone for dear life, and told her about the dream.
 I waited for her to caution me that this was the worst possible time to start a business, (I had never owned a business) in an artistic field, (Artists don’t make money, right?) as a photographer (I didn’t even own a camera.) and in the middle of a divorce.
 (If you haven’t been there, it pretty much annihilates you.
 I had zilch, zero, nada to work with.)
 But she didn’t say those things.
 Instead she took my by the shoulders, right through the phone, and spoke directly to my heart, “Hanna.
 That dream was from God.
 Do NOT second guess it.
 If anyone can do it, it is you.
 I will be your biggest cheerleader.
 I will help you.”